mesosphere/dcos-docs-site/pages/1.11/cli/install/index.md

 - You must be able to open a command-line shell terminal on the external system hosting the CLI.
 - You nust be able to run `cURL` program on the system hosting the CLI.
 The `curl` command is installed by default on most Linux distributions.
 - You must not be using the `noexec` to mount the `/tmp` directory unless you have set a `TMPDIR` environment variable to something other than the `/tmp` directory.
 Mounting the `/tmp` directory with the `noexec` option can prevent CLI operations.
 - If you are using Fedora 30 or above, you must install the `libcrypt` library.
-This can be done by running `sudo dnf install libxcrypt-compat`.
+You can install the library by running `sudo dnf install libxcrypt-compat`.

 ### Installing the DC/OS CLI